indre-idenfy/Documentation/pages/fraud-check-services/FraudApi.md

 - (*AML*) Peps & Sanctions name check
 - (*AML*) Negative articles check
 - (*LID*) Lost and Invalid documents registry check
+- (*COMPANY*) Check information about a company, as well as any hits identified on the company.

 ### Calling the API: